koladilip/sigl-studio/IMPLEMENTATION_PLAN.md

 4. **User-centric design**: Intuitive syntax and clear documentation
 5. **Performance optimization**: Efficient rendering and export

-With proper execution of this plan, the SITL system will provide a powerful, flexible platform for scene illustration generation that can serve both technical and creative users effectively.
+With proper execution of this plan, the SIGL system will provide a powerful, flexible platform for scene illustration generation that can serve both technical and creative users effectively.